HelpBot Assistant

 Getting started in EJ2 TypeScript Markdown Editor control

-This section explains the steps to create a simple Markdown Editor and demonstrates the basic usage of the Markdown Editor control using the Essential JS 2 quickstart seed repository.
-This seed repository is pre-configured with the Essential JS 2 package.
+This section explains the steps to create a simple Markdown Editor and demonstrates the basic usage of the Markdown Editor control using a Vite-based TypeScript project scaffolded with Vite 7.

 Dependencies